HAPPY TIMES - The Waratahs Women’s Coach, Frank Ngungutau (left), congratulates players and supporters for the 2023 season.

 women’s TEAM: 2018-2023

-The Waratahs Women's team performed well since being reformed in 2018.during the past a terrific record and were
+The Waratahs Women's team performed well since being reformed in 2018.

 The team was Hunter Rugby Union’s undefeated Minor and Major Women’s Premiers for the 2018-20 seasons.
 In 2021 it was named Minor Premiers in a shortened season.